 The attorneys at Peterson, Martin & Reynolds LLP have a deep legal understanding and the extensive experience needed to enable clients to overcome land use and development hurdles.
 Our attorneys have achieved proven results with cases involving eminent domain and other issues related to land use.

 We work in a strategic and timely manner to help you accomplish your goals.
-Call us at (415) 399-2900 or write to us online to set up your free initial consultation with one of our attorneys.
+Call us at (415) 399-2900 or write to us online to set up an initial consultation with one of our attorneys.